NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Background Related Work

 \paragraph{Expansion-based methods}

-A separate line of continual learning work addresses the fixed-capacity limitation by allowing the network architecture to grow over time.
+A broad line of continual learning work addresses the fixed-capacity limitation by adapting the network's architecture or its effective capacity over time.
+These approaches span parameter-isolation and pruning, modular and routing methods, and explicit neuronal growth, and we review each in turn before positioning \gls{noracl}.
 Progressive Neural Networks \citep{rusu2016progressive} add task-specific sub-networks for each new task, maintaining plasticity by construction.
 However, this requires knowledge of the task identity at inference time such that inputs are correctly routed through the appropriate task networks as well as ignoring the potential advantage of exploiting shared features between tasks.
 Dynamically Expandable Networks \citep{yoon2017lifelong} instead grow the network at the level of individual neurons, using group-sparse regularization to identify parameters for selectively retraining at each new task.
 Growth is triggered when encountering loss plateaus during this selective retraining phase.
-Similar to Progressive Neural Networks, this approach relies on task identity to ensure that neurons added later in the task stream are not used for older tasks during inference.
+Similar to Progressive Neural Networks, this approach relies on task identity to ensure that neurons added later in the task stream throughout the entire final network are not used for older tasks during inference.
 Other expansion-based methods include Reinforced Continual Learning \citep{xu2018reinforced}, which uses a computationally expensive reinforcement learning agent to add or remove neurons, and Compacting, Picking, and Growing \citep{hung2019compacting}, which frees unused capacity through pruning before resorting to expansion.
+More recently, Dynamically Expandable Representation \citep{yan2021der} expands capacity by appending new adaptively pruned feature extractors for each new task in a class-incremental learning set-up while maintaining a shared classifier head.
 A common limitation across these expansion-based methods is that growth decisions are based on heuristic criteria, such as loss plateaus or sparsity levels, which can conflate optimization difficulty with genuine capacity limitations.
 Moreover, both Progressive Neural Networks and Dynamically Expandable Networks require knowledge about the task identity during inference, making them unsuitable for domain-incremental learning.
-In addition, because they grow by allocating independent, task-specific capacity, their feature sharing is strictly unidirectional.
+In addition, because they grow by allocating independent, task-specific capacity (such as DER's sequential feature extractors), their feature sharing is strictly unidirectional.
 While new tasks can leverage previous representations, they cannot refine the shared feature space to benefit earlier tasks.